tencentyun/intlcloud-documents/product/计算/云服务器/产品简介/地域和可用区_intl.md

 - Regions are named by Coverage + City, and availability zones are named by city + serial number.
 - Only resources under the same account can communicate via private network.

-**Notes for Hong Kong,China region:**
+**Notes for Hong Kong, China region:**

 - The following cloud services are temporarily unavailable: Cloud Memcached, elastic web engine, Cloud Object Storage, Cloud Block Storage, one-click opening of server and domain binding with separated regions and servers.
-- When you need to log in to CVMs in Hong Kong,China region, log in via jump server is recommended for better operation and maintenance experience.
+- When you need to log in to CVMs in Hong Kong, China region, log in via jump server is recommended for better operation and maintenance experience.

 **Notes for North America region:**